ckLXHL/analysis-airbnb-boston/README.md

 ## Project Motivation<a name="motivation"></a>

+Since 2008, guests and hosts have used Airbnb to travel in a more unique, personalized way.
+As part of the Airbnb Inside initiative, this dataset describes the listing activity of homestays in Boston, MA.

-For this project, I was interestested in using Stack Overflow data from 2017 to better understand:
+For this project, I was interestested in using airbnb data from 2008 to better understand:

-1. How other developers suggested breaking into the field (what education to pursue)?
-2. What factors about an individual contributed to salary?
-3. How bias played a role in the suggestions of developers for how to break into the field?
-4. What was the state of bootcamps for assisting individuals with breaking into developer roles?
-5. How were bootcamps assisting with increasing diversity in tech careers?

-The full set of files related to this course are owned by Udacity, so they are not publicly available here.
-However, you can see pieces of the analysis here.
-This README also serves as a template for students to follow in creating their own project README files.
+1. What are the busiest times of the year to visit Boston?
+By how much do prices spike?
+2. Is there a general upward trend of both new Airbnb listings and total Airbnb visitors to Boston?
+3. Can you describe the vibe of each Boston neighborhood using listing descriptions?

 ## File Descriptions <a name="files"></a>